-While not everyone can afford it (and while you might think I’m biased for saying this!), the best way for kids to work through any issues (e.g. with technique, confidence, rehabilitation) is to have one to one lessons.
-This is because they are less distracted and get 100% attention to them.
-They also build relationships in a more mature way compared to group classes, which often become more about playing with other kids instead of focusing on the lesson.
+While not everyone can afford it (and while you might think I’m biased for saying this!)The best way for kids to work through any issues like technique, confidence, rehabilitation is to have one to one lessons.
+This is because they are less distracted and get 100% attention.

 Building a relationship with kids in the water can be tricky, but it is interesting at the same time.
 The role of the swimming teacher is to gently lead kids to a point where they trust you, listen to your funny stories, follow your exercises, and ultimately set them up with the ability to swim well for life (it is a ‘life skill’ after all).
 Building water confidence is more an art than a science, a balance between fun, play and hard work.